-From Birmingham’s ‘Brum Dine With Me’ society, to the Assassin’s Society of Durham, you could be cooking, and assassinating in no time.
-Here are just ten of the UK’s weirdest societies (trust me, there are so many more than just ten).
+From Birmingham’s ‘Brum Dine With Me’ society to the Assassin’s Society of Durham, you could be cooking, and plotting in no time.
+Here are just ten of the UK’s weirdest societies (but trust us, there are so many more.)

 2. Hummus Society – London School of Economics

 Calling all vegans, veggies, and food-fanatics – this one is for you.
-London School of Economics have their very own Hummus Society… and you guessed it, this society prides themselves on their infatuation, and fascination of blended chickpeas.
+London School of Economics has their very own Hummus Society.
+Yes, You heard that right.
+This society prides itself on their infatuation and fascination with blended chickpeas.

-Who can blame them, right?
-Meeting weekly over a bottle of Cabernet Sauvignon and discussing the intricate flavour differences between caramelised onion hummus and roasted-red pepper hummus seems important, and highly beneficial to the university lifestyle.
+Who can blame them?
+Meeting weekly over a bottle of Cabernet Sauvignon and discussing the intricate flavour differences between caramelised onion hummus and roasted red pepper hummus seems important- and highly beneficial to the university lifestyle.

 3. Brum Dine With Me – University of Birmingham

-Presenting the pinnacle of student savviness, ‘Brum Dine with Me’ was a prevalent society at the University of Birmingham during the early 2010’s.
-As a member, you will be placed in groups of five to six amongst your fellow members, and each of you will cook and score each other’s food over a six-week period.
+Next up, is a society for foodies.
+Presenting the pinnacle of student savviness, ‘Brum Dine with Me’ was a prevalent society at the University of Birmingham during the early 2010s.
+As a member, you will be placed in groups of five to six amongst your fellow members.
+Each of you will cook and score each other’s food over a six-week period.